-If you feel lost or stuck in life it might be because you’ve been making choices to please others or to follow society’s norms, instead of looking for ways to tap into your potential and become your most epic self; maybe what you’re lacking is self-love.
+If you feel lost or stuck in life, it might be because you’ve been making choices to please others or to follow society’s norms instead of looking for ways to tap into your potential and become your most epic self; maybe you lack self-love.

 What Self-love Really Means